-Therefore, the dipole moment di-substitued molecules of benzene ring are, μortho > μmeta >μpara.
-These determination of the dipole moment of molecules helps to determine the orientation of the groups or periodic table chemical elemnts in ring.
+The dipole moment di-substituted molecules of benzene ring are, μortho > μmeta >μpara.
+These determination of the dipole moment of molecules helps to determine the orientation of the groups or periodic table chemical elements in ring.

 Problem: If dipole moment of o-xylene molecule = 0.693D, calculate the μ for toluene molecule.

 Answer: For o-xylene, θ = 60° and μ = √3 m.
 Therefore, mxylene = 0.693/√3 = 0.4D.
 Again for toluene, θ = 120° and the μtoluene = 0.4D.